rs/zerolog/README.md

 // Output: {"level":"info","time":1494567715,"foo":"baz","message":"hello world"}
 ```

+Usage of DeDup method is generally recommended for performance as it only scans root level keys to ensure there are no duplicates.
+If scanning of deeper keys is required for deduplication, use DeDupDeep.

 ### Concurrency safety

 Be careful when calling UpdateContext.
 It is not concurrency safe.
 Use the With method to create a child logger: